rayrayson/blow/README.md

 Currently Blow is able to configure:

-* /etc/hosts file
+* Instances hostname
 * NFS shares
 * GlusterFS shares
 * Password-less SSH
 * Security group
 * User account
-* Mount EBS volumes
+* EBS volumes
-* Mount EBS snapshots
+* EBS snapshots
 * Open Grid Engine (SGE)

+Moreover it provides:

+* Integrated S3 client
+* Integrated SSH shell
+* Fast Data Transfer (FDT) - http://monalisa.cern.ch/FDT/

 Configure your cluster in 5 minutes
 -----------------------------------

 #### 0. Prerequisites
-* You need a JRE/JDK 6 installed on your machine
+* You need a JRE/JDK 6 (or higher version) installed on your machine
 * An Amazon AWS account (the account key and the secret key)

 #### 1. Download Blow

-Download the <a href="http://dl.dropbox.com/u/376524/blow/blow.jar">Blow executable package here</a> and store it somewhere on your machine.
+Download the <a href="http://dl.dropbox.com/u/376524/blow/blow.run">Blow executable package here</a> and store it somewhere on your machine.

-If you are using a *nix system (Linux/MacOSX) grants the executable permission to the downloaded file with the command `chmod +x ./blow.jar`, after that you will able to run it using the below command:
+If you are using a *nix system (Linux/MacOSX) grants the executable permission to the downloaded file with the command `chmod +x ./blow.run`, after that you will able to run it using the below command:

-    ./blow.jar [program arguments]
+    ./blow.run [program arguments]

 If you are running a Windows OS, you will have to use the following syntax to run it:

-    java -jar blow.jar [program arguments]
+    java -jar blow.run [program arguments]

 #### 2. Provide the cluster configuration